bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/bes-computer.md

 Returns the result of the &#39;Locked&#39; property of the specified computer.

-# management extensions of &lt;bes computer&gt; : string
+# management extension of &lt;bes computer&gt; : string

 Returns the extensions of a BES computer.